wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

 # Getting Started: Poetry

 Poetry is a package dependency tool.
-It will allow you to create a virtual environment that mimics the one I am currently in, and thus allows you to reproduce any work that I do!
+It will allow you to create a virtual environment that mimics the one I am currently in, and thus will enable you to reproduce any work that I do!

 Once you've installed poetry, initialize poetry within your `personal-website` folder and it should create a `pyproject.toml` Within your `pyproject.toml` file, copy the contents of my [pyproject.toml file](https://github.com/wkye/personal-website/blob/main/pyproject.toml).
 Then run `poetry install` and SHAZAAM!
 This should create a `poetry.lock` file and now your machine should more or less function the same as mine :smiley::
 ```